Desjardins Web site accessibility

 - A CSS style sheet guarantees uniform presentation on the site, but the pages can still be read if the style sheet is deactivated.

 - Most non-text elements (images, symbols, etc.) have a text equivalent (ALT tag).
+A text navigation bar at the bottom of the page supplements the graphical navigation bar.

 - Contrasting colours are used for background and text.